vizzuhq/pyscript-vizzu-demo/README.md

 ### Initializing Vizzu

-We can create a new Vizzu object passing the container HTML element's id to it's constructor.
+A new Vizzu object is created by passing the container HTML element's id to its constructor.

 ```Python
 chart = Vizzu.default.new("myVizzu")